-The External Affairs and Insight Committee has a remit to review, promote and raise awareness of the messages within the Code, both internally with the CMI and its membership, and also within the wider management and leadership arena.
-The Complaints and Investigations Committee is the body that leads on investigations against members in terms of a possible breach of the Code.
+The Complaints and Investigations Committee (CIC) has a remit to review, promote and raise awareness of the messages within the code, both internally with the CMI and its membership, and also within the wider management and leadership arena.
+The Committee also leads on investigations against members in terms of a possible breach of the Code.

-The CIC is supported by its Investigation Panel: members who are called upon - in accordance with our complaints handling and resolution process - to investigate a formal complaint that may be made against an individual member.
+The CIC is supported by its Investigation Panel: members who are called upon - in accordance with out complaints handling and resolution process - to investigate a formal complaint that may be made against an individual member.
 CMI membership may be taken away by the Board of Trustees if a complaint, once investigated, shows an actual and significant breach of the Code.
-To see the complaints process, click here.
+The complaints process can be viewed here.